Q. What is financial aid?

 Q. When will I receive my financial aid?

-Financial aid cannot be disbursed to your Bursar Account until you complete all processing requirements, including promissory notes, Verification, etc. Provided all steps have been completed, financial aid will disburse 10 days prior to the start of each semester.
-The Bursar's Office processes refunds for students who have financial aid awards that exceed their bill for the semester.
-For more information, please visit the Bursar's Office web site at www.kent.edu/bursar.
+Financial aid cannot be disbursed to your student account until you complete all processing requirements, including promissory notes, Verification, etc. Provided all steps have been completed, financial aid will disburse 10 days prior to the start of each semester.
+Refunds are processed for students who have financial aid awards that exceed their bill for the semester.

 Q. Can I use my financial aid in the summer?